dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

   * **Standard Boot**: Launches at 1080p@60Hz by default for maximum compatibility.

-  * **Safety Watchdog**: If a session fails, it automatically triggers a Safe Mode (720p/60Hz) fallback to prevent black screens.
+  * **Safety Watchdog**:If a session fails to initialize, it automatically triggers a "Naked Recovery" fallback.
+This launches a pure session with dynamic resolution to prevent black screens and ensure system accessibility.

   * **Fully Customizable**: All parameters (Resolution, Refresh Rate, HDR, VRR) can be easily tweaked in your user config file.